Trevan Sanusi

-Trevan Farooq Sanusi (born 25 April 2007) is an English professional footballer who plays as a winger for French club Lorient on loan from Premier League club Newcastle United.
+Trevan Farooq Sanusi (born 25 April 2007) is an English professional footballer who plays as a winger for Premier League club Newcastle United.
 He is an England youth international.

 Club career

 Sanusi has been described as a left-winger, and was in the academy at Birmingham City prior to joining Newcastle United in September 2023, amid reported interest from other Premier League clubs.

 Sanusi trained with the Newcastle first-team in the summer of 2024 and was the only player to feature in all six of Newcastle’s official pre-season friendly matches in July 2024.
 The club reportedly turned down loan opportunities in order to keep him training at Newcastle with the first team squad at the start of the 2024–25 season.
 Sanusi was included in the Newcastle match day squad for the FA Cup third round match against Bromley on 12 January 2025, and made his debut as a second-half substitute in a 3–1 win.

 On 1 September 2025, Sanusi was loaned by Lorient in French Ligue 1.
+He scored his first senior professional goal on 20 September in the Coupe de France against Gosier.